pehor/ssg-my-friend/README.md

 Reset.scss is loaded from an npm module and resets some of the common default browser stylings.

 Common variables are defined in `src/styles/variables.scss` and need to be imported to files that use them.

+Font-awesome is included by default, see examples of its usage in `index.jsx`.

 # Static assets